Saltford water recycling centre

 Progress

-• February 2024: Construction traffic being use of new access bridge.
+• February 2024: Construction traffic begin using the new access bridge.

 • September 2024: Opening of pedestrian footway adjacent to access bridge.

-• To September 2025: Civil construction of main structures at expansion, including piling, then phased handover of structures for mechanical & electrical installation.
+• To September 2025: Civil construction of main structures at expansion, including piling, then phased handover of structures for mechanical and electrical installation.

 • August – October 2025: Final landscaping and seeding.